|

 Regular Eye Exams: Your Best Defence

-Even if you’re not currently experiencing obvious symptoms, regular eye examinations are essential, especially as you age or if you have risk factors such as diabetes or prolonged sun exposure.
+Even if you’re not currently experiencing motiyabind symptoms, regular eye examinations are still essential, especially as you age or if you have risk factors such as diabetes or prolonged sun exposure.
 Routine exams help detect cataracts and other eye conditions in their earliest stages, allowing for appropriate management before vision deteriorates markedly.

 Consult Your Ophthalmologist